 Start as soon as you have definite plans.
 The halls of residences provided by the university will be the first to go.
 If you are searching a little late, then you will find that you have to go privately.
 Companies such as Fresh Student Living provide online availability to make your search a little easier.

-Information required from you to rent
+Information required from you

 When renting it really depends on if you are in the UK already.
 University and private halls of residence are usually paid in advance.
 A private house usually requires a month's rent as a deposit and a month's rent in advance.
 You'll get the deposit back when you leave.
 If you are renting through an estate agent you'll need a UK based guarantor for the rent, references and proof you are a student.